isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    >
    >You can create auto number styles for caption and figcaption tags.

-#### Default link text
+#### Default cross-reference format

-If you leave the text field blank, Experience Manager Guides adds the following default link text for the respective cross-references:
+If you leave the text field blank, Experience Manager Guides adds the following default text for the respective cross-references:

 * **Title**: Title of the topic
 * **Description**: Topic description text
 * **Heading**: Heading of the topic